tobykurien/rpi_tablet_os/README.md

 ## Other tweaks and tips

+- It is recommended that you switch from the default LXDE desktop to the more modern and up-to-date LXQt desktop, especially since GTK3 apps suffer from touch issues (taps don't work as mouse clicks).
+To do this, run `sudo tasksel` and select the LXQt desktop.
+Make sure to use Qt apps like QTerminal, rather than GTK apps, to avoid the touch issues.
+LXQt is also much more customizable.
 - [Enable Netflix](https://www.tomshardware.com/how-to/play-netflix-raspberry-pi) and other DRM-enabled streaming services
-- For fast power-off, run `sync` command in a terminal, and once it completes, you can disconnect power safely.
+- For fast power-off, close all apps and run `sync` command in a terminal, and once it completes, you can disconnect power safely.
-- For screen-saving, you can install `xscreensaver` and then run `xscreensaver-demo` to configure it to turn off the screen rather than just showing a blank screen (to save power).
-However my experience has been that it sometimes activates during boot-up and on the 7" version the touch then stops working, leaving you stuck with no option but to reboot.
+- For power saving, enabling the "screen blanking" setting in "Raspberry Pi Configuration" tool will blank the screen which usually also turns it off, saving power.